FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 To use the Ceph Storage Cluster via its S3 API, follow the S3 storage instructions on this page.
 Additionally, when implementing:

-- Use the s3://http\[s\]://endpoint\[:port\]/bucket format for the workingdir.
+- Use the `s3://http[s]://endpoint[:port]/bucket` format for the workingdir.

     Example: `s3://http://radosgw_address.net:7480/my_bucket`, where 7480 is the CivetWeb default port on which the Ceph Object Gateway is running.

 - You can change the port and the SSL enabled option for the Ceph configuration.

-- Create the credentials, and add the access key and secret access key to the UCONF aws.credentials.&lt;storage\_account> parameters.
+- Create the credentials, and add the access key and secret access key to the UCONF `aws.credentials.<storage_account>` parameters.

 More information: